 - If your recreation vehicle is equipped with a roof ladder, do not leave items attached to it while traveling.
 DO NOT exceed the weight rating of the ladder.
 The ladder weight capacity label is located under the bottom step of the ladder.
 There should never be more than one person on the ladder at the same time.
-Self-Storing ladders: Make sure to pull all pins (there may be up to 4) to unlock the ladder.
-All pins must be re-inserted when locking the ladder open for use. - LADDER CAPACITY MAXIMUM 300 lbs.
-(136 kg) - DO NOT exceed the ladder maximum weight rating. - The maximum rating includes the person's weight PLUS weight of items carried. - When climbing: - Always face the ladder. - Climb slowly with weight centered between side rails. - Keep a 3 point contact on the ladder at all times (3 Point contacttwo hands and a foot or two feet and one hand). - Keep hands free. - Use of accessories such as lanyards to keep carried items tethered will keep hands free and prevent falling items. - Heavy or bulky items should be brought up only after reaching the - Do not use the ladder if damaged in any way.
+Self-Storing ladders: Make sure to pull all pins (there may be up to 4) - Self-Storing ladders: Make sure to pull all pins (there may be up to 4) to unlock the ladder.
+All pins must be re-inserted when locking the ladder open for use.

+LADDER CAPACITY MAXIMUM 300 lbs.
+(136 kg)

+- DO NOT exceed the ladder maximum weight rating. - The maximum rating includes the person's weight PLUS weight of items carried. - ☐ When climbing: - o Always face the ladder. - o Climb slowly with weight centered between side rails. - Keep a 3 point contact on the ladder at all times (3 Point contacttwo hands and a foot or two feet and one hand). - Keep hands free. - Use of accessories such as lanyards to keep carried items tethered will keep hands free and prevent falling items. - Heavy or bulky items should be brought up only after reaching the roof. - ☐ Do not use the ladder if damaged in any way.